History of New England: Pre-Colonial

-New England was inhabited by the Iroquois civilization from the 12th century to the 18th century.
-European settlers referred to the region as Norumbega, named for a fabled city that was supposed to exist there.

 Before the arrival of colonists, the Western Abenakis inhabited New Hampshire and Vermont, as well as parts of Quebec and western Maine.
-Their principal town was Norridgewock in Maine.
+Their principal dwelling was Norridgewock in Maine.
 The Penobscots were settled along the Penobscot River in Maine.
 The Wampanoags occupied southeastern Massachusetts, Rhode Island, and the islands of Martha's Vineyard and Nantucket; the Pocumtucks were in Western Massachusetts.
 The Narragansetts occupied most of Rhode Island, particularly around Narragansett Bay.

 The Connecticut region was inhabited by the Mohegan and Pequot tribes before colonization.
 The Connecticut River Valley linked different tribes in cultural, linguistic, and political ways.
 The tribes grew maize, tobacco, kidney beans, squash, and Jerusalem artichoke.

-The first European to visit the area was the Portuguese explorer Estêvão Gomes in 1525.
-Gomes, who worked for the Spanish Empire, reached the shores of Maine and mapped them.
-After that, Gomes sailed along the coast of North America (including New England).
-The first European settlement in New England was a French colony established by Samuel de Champlain on Saint Croix Island, Maine, in 1604.
+The first European to visit the area was Portuguese explorer Estêvão Gomes in 1525, who mapped the shores of Maine.
+The first European settlement in New England was a French colony established by Samuel de Champlain on Saint Croix Island, Maine in 1604.
 As early as 1600, French, Dutch, and English traders began to trade metal, glass, and cloth for local beaver pelts.